Adrianjewell91/study_progress/README.md

 1. Dynamic Programming is hard.
 2. 'this': In javascript, 'this' is the object in which the function is being called.
 It's a lot like 'self' in ruby, and it can be changed and manipulated with binding.
 By default, 'this' is the window.
 3. Goal: Load react on my django frontend with out using create-react-app, just use webpack and install the dependencies using npm.
+4. Lesson: When a Django view loads assets, it needs to be told where to find them in the project's settings.py.
+This is how a react page can find the bundle.js file when using webpack.

 ## 10/24
 1. Follow the transloadit tutorial to upload a file to S3 bucket.
 Goals: